‘THE SAGE’-Klein’s Online Newsletter—MARCH 2019

 —The greenhouses and showrooms are filling fast with thousands of hanging

 and potted plants.
-We’re constantly moving product around, trying to make the best use of our limited space.
+We’re constantly moving product around, trying to make the best use of space.

 —Perennial plugs and bare roots arrive and are stepped up into 3 1/2”, quart and gallon sizes.
 Our perennials are grown quite cold so they invest their energy into rooting out, rather than growing.
 Plants remain compact.
 Any remaining perennials from last season are moved outdoors from an unheated greenhouse.